 In May 2007, separation between the legislative National Assembly for Wales and the executive Welsh Government took effect under the Government of Wales Act 2006.
 The Act created a new category of legislation called Measures of the National Assembly and increased the National Assembly’s law making powers.

-A yes vote in a referendum in March 2011 has secured further law making powers for the National Assembly.
-It is now able to pass laws on all subjects in the 20 devolved areas without first needing the agreement of the UK Parliament.
+A yes vote in a referendum in March 2011 secured further law making powers for the National Assembly.
+It is able to pass laws on all subjects in the 20 devolved areas without first needing the agreement of the UK Parliament.

 The first Welsh bill passed under the National Assembly’s new legislative powers received Royal Assent on the 13 November, 2012.
 The National Assembly for Wales (Official Languages) Act became law when the First Minister of Wales, Carwyn Jones applied the Welsh Seal to the letters patent.
 The Act ensures that the languages of Welsh and English are treated as equal in the Assembly.

 To find out more about our law making powers visit the National Assembly for Wales website.